 When to Go: The last two weeks in September through mid- to late-October are prime time for fall foliage in the Catskills.

-Where to Stay: The Catskills are fabled for their charming B&B's.
-For more of a retreat experience, head to the Inn at Lake Joseph, a 16-room country resort located on a 250-acre private lake.
+Where to Stay: The Catskills are fabled for their charming B&Bs.
+For more of a retreat experience, head to the Inn at Lake Joseph, a sixteen-room country resort located on a 250-acre private lake.

 The Berkshires, Massachusetts

 The essential escape for urbanites in New York City, Boston, and Philadelphia, the Berkshires provide world-class foliage viewing alongside notable art and culture.
-Narrow winding roads connect mountain hamlets set against a forested backdrop of crimso, yellow, and every hue in between, making for the most beautiful gallery hopping or antiquing trip of your life.
+Narrow winding roads connect mountain hamlets set against a forested backdrop of crimson, yellow, and every hue in between, making for the most beautiful gallery-hopping or antiquing trip of your life.
 Or, spend the weekend at one of the region's storied spas, soaking in the sweeping autumn views.

 When to Go: Fall foliage season in the Berkshires begins in late September and typically peaks during Columbus Day weekend in mid-October.
 There's still color to behold in late October, but don't wait until November.